 We strive to serve fresh and authoritative content on voting and election processes and may remove voting information around elections if that information is outdated or originates from user-generated sources.

-We don't allow preview content that misleads users to engage with it by promising a topic or story that isn’t reflected in the underlying content.
+We don't allow preview content that misleads users to engage with it by promising details which aren't reflected in the underlying content.

 Visitors to your site want to trust and understand who writes and publishes the content they read.
 That's why news sources on Google should provide: